Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Introduction

 More specifically, in this paper we study asymptotic expansions as $t \to \infty$ of solutions to the wave equation

 where $\Delta\le 0$ is the Laplacian on a suitable Riemannian manifold $(X,g)$ with infinite cylindrical ends, and $f_1$ and $f_2$ are suitable initial conditions.

 Our main results allow us to replace $-\Delta$ with a more general self-adjoint operator $H$ but require an assumption on the high energy behavior of the cut-off resolvent of $-\Delta$ or $H$.
 The companion paper \cite{ch-da} gives a technique of constructing manifolds with infinite cylindrical ends so that such estimates hold for the resolvent of the Laplacian, or in fact for the resolvent of many Schr\"odinger operators; see Sections \ref{ex:non1} and \ref{ex:3fun1} of this paper for examples.
-However, if we apply a spectral cut off to our solution $u$ of (\ref{e:cylcauchy}), the hypothesis on the high energy resolvent is unnecessary--see Proposition \ref{p:speccutoffexp}.
+The paper \cite{ch-da3} studies the Dirichlet Laplacian on domains in $\Real^d$ which are ``star-shaped'' in a certain sense, and shows that such estimates hold for the high-energy resolvent; see Section \ref{ss:waveguides} for examples of domains satisfying these conditions.
+However, if we apply a spectral cut-off to our solution $u$ of (\ref{e:cylcauchy}), the hypothesis on the high energy resolvent is unnecessary--see Proposition \ref{p:speccutoffexp}.

 Our starting point is the following elementary result for the wave equation on a Riemannian product.
 We will see below that many aspects of this result carry over to a range of more complicated geometries.